lobodava/artisan-orm/README.md

 	primary key clustered (UserId, RoleId)
 );

-// The Roles table is just a dictionary or readonly table and users don't edit it.
+// The Roles table is just a dictionary or lookup table and users don't edit it.
 ```

 And we have a POCO class for *User* entity (C#):